Hypermobility and Sleep

 A hypermobile woman side sleeping

-But, with every pro, comes the potential for a con, such is usually the case with hypermobility!
+But, with every pro comes the potential for a con; such is usually the case with hypermobility!

 Whilst so many hypermobile and EDS people seem to prefer the side sleeping position, there are, as with anything, those who do not.
 Side sleeping can be notorious for hypermobile joints, especially the shoulders, hips, and SI Joints.
-Prolonged periods with hip stacked on top of hip, can often result in pain and soreness.
+Prolonged periods with the hip stacked on top of the hip can often result in pain and soreness.
 Likewise, as we drift further into sleep, it is fairly easy for one leg to move forward of the other one, effectively leaving the hips twisted for several hours.
-As the nociceptors (danger nerves) of those with hypermobility appear to be more sensitive than in the general population, this opens a pretty big can of worms.
+As the nociceptors (danger nerves) of those with hypermobility appear more sensitive than the general population, this opens a pretty big can of worms.
 Most likely, creating issues with joint pain and stability issues at the hips and SI Joints.

 Sleeping on your back